hanjie-chen/Test-Website/Readme.md

 # future consider

 1/ add nginx container as reverse proxy
-2/ try to use bootstrap5 to opt the css effect
-3/ connect to sqlite database to show the data in the sqlite 4/ consider intergate the logs in platform
+2/ connect to sqlite database to show the data in the sqlite 3/ consider intergate the logs in platform
-5/ consider choose a productive WSGI server instead of flask default development server
+4/ consider choose a productive WSGI server instead of flask default development server

+## optimization
+1/ try to use bootstrap5 to opt the css effect
+2/ consider the font subsetting, speed up font load